 It depends on what subjects you’re good at.
 The SAT subject tests have less of a focus on math and science compared to the ACT and instead focus more on reading comprehension.
 In terms of importance, the ACT and SAT are weighed equally for the purpose of college admissions.

-The best way to decide (although not necessarily the fastest) would be to take a practice test of each type (such as a PSAT) and see how well you do.
+The best way to decide (although not necessarily the fastest) would be to take a practice test of each type (perhaps as part of a PSAT prep course) and see how well you do.
 Afterwards, choose the option that you had the best experience with.